htc-class/homework-site/src/markdown-pages/week-35.md

 - create a new branch
 - read through the `destructuring.js` file, following the steps
 - when you're done, push up a MR and Slack me the URL so I can check your work and have you fix anything

+---

+## Array.sort Assignment

+---

+- very carefully and slowly review the **Array.sort()** section of "New Stuff" above ^^.
+- ssh into your home dir, then `cd` into the `~/node/week35/` dir
+- in that dir, clone this repo: `git@gitlab.howtocomputer.link:htc/array-sort.git`
+- connect vscode to that new dir created by cloning
+- create a new branch
+- run the tests using `jest sort.spec.js` or `jest sort.spec.js --watch`
+- **hint:** 🔮 if you want to work on **just one test at a time, in _isolation_**, change the `test()` or `it()` function to be `test.only()` or `it.only()` and jest will temporarily skip all the other tests and _only run that one_.
+This helps with debugging, console.logging, etc, so you can focus on one thing at a time.
+- when you've got all the tests passing, push up a MR and Slack me the URL so I can check your work and have you fix anything